Nationwide Identity Theft Defense Lawyer

 What Are the Penalties for Identity Theft Charges?

 Identity theft is a “wobbler” offense, meaning that prosecutors have the decision of whether to pursue felony or misdemeanor charges.
-Later, depending on the case, a judge may also rule whether or not to change this.
+Later, depending on the case, a judge may also rule on whether or not to change this.
 The existence of any criminal history may play a part in whether someone gets a misdemeanor or felony charge.
 The difference between a misdemeanor and a felony is sometimes the difference between probation or a stay in federal, state, or county jail.

 In most identity theft cases, the prosecution will also pursue charges of theft.
 If the amount stolen was somewhere less than a thousand dollars, the defendant may receive petty theft charges.
 More than that, and they could face grand theft charges.
 Assault or use of a deadly weapon in the process of theft can result in enhanced sentencing.
 The use or theft of multiple identities can also play a part in charges and sentencing.